Hoverbear/rust-education-paper/paper.md

 ## A Strong Type System

 In some problem areas it is desirable to have a dynamic type system, particularly in higher level code.
 Implicit, possibly lossy data conversions can often be dangerous in system code.
-It is common for OS students to accidently take a pointer as a value, or vice versa.
+It is common for OS students to accidentally take a pointer as a value, or vice versa.
 It would be desirable for them to have a stronger type system which informs them of this situation.

 For example, in C: